Australia drops recognition of Jerusalem as Israel's capital | Politics

 - Australia

-The centre-left Labor Party government agreed to again recognise Tel Aviv as the capital.
+The center-left Labor Party government agreed that the Australian Embassy would remain in Tel Aviv, as it has been.
 The Cabinet also reaffirmed that Jerusalem's status must be resolved in peace negotiations between Israel and the Palestinians, Foreign Minister Penny Wong said.

 Australia remained committed to a two-party solution to the conflict between Israelis and Palestinians, and "we will not support an approach that undermines this prospect," Wong said.